anzonathan/C/README.md

 6. 'Chase Bank.c' a C program to simulate ATM Transactions
 7. '25 Problems.c' a program with 25 Problem Sets
 8. 'Generations.c' a program that tells you which social generation you are a part of
+9. 'Tables.c' a program that generates multiplication tables